- Lunch and Learn: Wed., Feb. 18, 10 a.m., Masonic Village Clubhouse

 Q: If my assets deplete, will I receive money on a monthly basis?

-A: In the Star Points Building and Sturgeon Health Care Center, you will receive a monthly allowance which can be deposited into a personal care account for safekeeping.
+A: In the Star Points Building and Sturgeon Health Care Center, you will receive funds monthly which can be deposited into a personal care account for safekeeping.

 Q: Does Masonic Village require a power of attorney and a living will for admission?